JaiPEG/Hydrodynamics/README.md

 ![alt text](bs1.png)
 ![alt text](bs2.png)

+The second method gives an order of convergence of 1.28, taken from the exponent of the power law fit.

 ## After Shocks

 We estimate the convergence order using both methods after shocks form.
 ![alt text](as1.png)
 ![alt text](as2.png)

+The second method gives an order of convergence of 0.723, taken from the exponent of the power law fit.

 ## Evolution